dani-abou/BulkiV2/README.md

 ### src/page_components

 These `page_components` are the makup of each of the pages defined in `./pages`.
-I compartmentalized all the page building here inot source, rather than holding them all within the root.
+I compartmentalized all the page building here into source, rather than holding them all within the root.

-## Large scale TODOs

-In no order:

-- Make the order flow
-  -This will include more backend functionality and data management
-- Maintining order status
-- Maintaining listing inventory
-- Integrate Stripe as our payment gateway
-- Make 'What we do' page
-- Finish account info pages